 Differences Between Arbitration and Litigation

-- Time: Arbitration is a more efficient process.
+- Time: Arbitration is more efficient.
 A trial must follow more extensive rules and formalities and allows more opportunity for objections and cross-examinations.

-- Deciders: One arbitrator (though some cases allow for a panel of three) decides the outcomes of a claim.
-In a jury trial, a 12-person jury makes the decision.
+- Deciders: One arbitrator (though some cases allow for a panel of three) decides the outcomes of an insurance claim.
+In a jury trial, a 12-person jury decides.

 - Standards: The standards of evidence are more relaxed in arbitration than in a trial.
-For example, an arbitrator may allow hearsay to be entered as evidence.
+For example, an arbitrator may admit hearsay as evidence.

 - Discovery: Before a trial is heard in court, there is a discovery period during which each side must disclose evidence to the other.
 Arbitration has less strict requirements, meaning you and your attorney may not see the other side’s evidence until the day of arbitration, and vice versa.